 HR can be used as a measure of the intensity of training.
 HR based training begins with low intensity / load training but can include other types of training such as anaerobic and aerobic interval training.

 Cross training in different sports is often used for this type of training to maintain interest and variety in training.
 Back to Top

 Principles of Training

-Typically training programmes are planned in blocks of time - periodisation - taking account of what the goals are for that period.
+Training programmes are planned in blocks of time - periodisation - taking account of the goals are for that period.

-By benchmarking progress against set goals one can gauge progress and adjust training accordingly.
-One can also make informed decisions on return to play / work etc.
+By benchmarking progress against set goals one can adjust training accordingly + can make informed decisions on return to play / work etc.

 Certain elements of training maybe prioritised over others

 Achieving the goals of the training programme helps boost confidence + self belief and improves the likelihood of achieving the ultimate goals of the programme.
 Having goals allows an objective review of progress to to be made.
 Back to Top

 Rehabilitation (Rehab) is the process of training for recovery following an injury, in order to restore someone to their former functional capacity, or even better.